Respiratory Syncytial Virus (RSV) prevention programs

 Pharmacy administration

-Individuals who have a prescription and obtain the RSV vaccine at their local pharmacy will be required to pay out of pocket for the vaccine.
+Individuals who have a prescription, and get the RSV vaccine at their local pharmacy, will have to pay out of pocket for the vaccine.

 Co-administration